6 Home Remedies for Carpal Tunnel Treatment That Really Work

 If you have wrist pain or tingling, try these home remedies for carpal tunnel syndrome.
 These carpel tunnel treatments could help you avoid a trip to the doctor.

-The carpal tunnel is located on the palm side of your wrist, and it’s a narrow passageway made up of bones and ligaments.
+The carpal tunnel is located on the palm side of your wrist, and it’s a narrow passageway over the bones and ligaments.
 When the median nerve, which runs through this passageway to the thumb and first three fingers, is continually under pressure, you can end up with carpal tunnel syndrome.
-The inflammation is often caused by an underlying medical condition that causes swelling in the wrist and sometimes obstructed blood flow, such as diabetes, thyroid dysfunction, high blood pressure or an autoimmune disorder such as rheumatoid arthritis.
-Fluid retention during pregnancy or menopause can be another cause.
+The inflammation is often caused by a medical condition that causes swelling in the wrist, such as diabetes, thyroid dysfunction, or an autoimmune disorder such as rheumatoid arthritis.
+Fluid retention during pregnancy or menopause and repetitive wrist movements can be another cause.
 When tendons that attach muscles to bone get used repetitively, they alert us via pain signals to try to protect the area from further damage.
 “In a small area like the wrist, tendons run through a narrow tunnel over the carpal, or wrist bones,” explains Amy Baxter, MD and CEO of Pain Care Labs, in Atlanta, Georgia.
 “When the cells are overtaxed they release lactic acid that can stick the fibers together for protection, and the inflammation causes swelling.”
-Carpal tunnel may lead to nerve damage, such as peripheral neuropathy.
+Carpal tunnel may lead to nerve damage.

 Image Point Fr/Shutterstock